1984–85 NAJHL season

-The 1984–85 NAJHL season was the 1st season of the North American Junior Hockey League.
+The 1984–85 NAJHL season was the first season of the North American Junior Hockey League.
 The St. Clair Shores Falcons won the regular season championship and the Robertson Cup.

 New league

 After losing three of five league members, the Great Lakes Junior Hockey League collapsed.
-The remaining two teams, the Buffalo Jr. Sabres and St. Clair Falcons, banded together and reformed the league as the North American Junior Hockey League.
+The remaining two teams, the Buffalo Jr. Sabres and St. Clair Shores Falcons, banded together and reformed the league as the North American Junior Hockey League.
 The Robertson Cup, the championship trophy of the GLJHL, was transferred to the new league.